tailcallhq/graphql-benchmarks/README.md

 ![Architecture Diagram](assets/architecture.png)

-A client (`wrk`) sends requests to a GraphQL server to fetch post titles.
+A client (`k6`) sends requests to a GraphQL server to fetch post titles.
 The GraphQL server, in turn, retrieves data from an external source, `jsonplaceholder.typicode.com`, routed through the `nginx` reverse proxy.

-### WRK
+### K6

-`wrk` serves as our test client, sending GraphQL requests at a high rate.
+`k6` serves as our test client, sending GraphQL requests at a high rate.

 ### GraphQL